appvantageasia/starter-kit/README.md

 | DataLoader for GraphQL resolvers                  |                                      |                                                   |
 | Object Storage support                            |                                      |                                                   |
 | I18n module (with i18next)                        |                                      |                                                   |

+Security practices have been applied on this project based on experiences and feedbacks.
+However, this is only a starter-kit as an helper to boostrap your project.
+We do not hold responsibilities nor guarantee the security of your application.

 ## The Appvantage distinction